USFWS/secas/docs/MarkdownPages.md

 Markdown pages are created from markdown files stored in `content/pages`.
 These are intended for text-heavy, frequently-updated pages within simple layouts.
+These require specific route handlers (of the same name) to be created for them under `src/routes` which load and parse the markdown and load the hero image.

 ## Frontmatter